Turkish Rugs

 Nakkas Turkish Rug Collection

-More about Turkish Rugs
+More About Turkish Rugs

 Turkish rugs, also known as Oriental Turkish rugs or Anatolian rugs, are handmade rugs that originated in the region of Anatolia, which is now modern-day Turkey.
-They are known for their elaborate designs, high-quality craftsmanship, and rich cultural history.
+They are known for their elaborate designs, high-quality craftsmanship and rich cultural history.

 That's not all...